mdgunathilaka/MaskedFaceRecognition/README.md

 - YouTube Faces
 YouTube Faces dataset is a database of face videos designed for studyning the problem of unconstrained face recognition in videos.
 This contains 3,425 videos downloaded from youtube.
 Available on https://www.cs.tau.ac.il/~wolf/ytfaces/

+To generate synthetic masks on faces, I intend follow the approach by Dr.Sachith. https://github.com/sachith500/MaskedFaceRepresentation

 ##Proposed Architecture

 The system will have a detector device which consists of a raspberry pi and a camera, a face recognition models that runs on a cloud, and a client app to get the customer details.